- What is OpenDaylight?

 Technical decisions will be made similar to most other successful open source projects – based on the merits of the technical contribution and decided on by a community of developers who are senior experts in their field

-Technical decisions will be made similar to most other successful open source projects – based on the merits of the technical contribution and decided on by a community of developers who are senior experts in their field Decisions will be made using processes that have become open source community best practices.
+Technical decisions are made similar to most other successful open source projects – based on the merits of the technical contribution and decided on by a community of developers who are senior experts in their field.
+Decisions are also made using processes that have become open source community best practices.
 The Board and the TSC will use common voting methodologies and ensure no single vendor or group establishes a controlling number of votes on the Board.
 Any one member regardless of their membership level is limited to at most 1 Board seat/vote.

 OpenDaylight is structured and governed using open source best practices and is licensed under the Eclipse Public License – v 1.0 (EPL), which is a common choice for Java-based projects.
 The EPL is an approved open source license by the Open Source Initiative and considered a free software license by the Free Software Foundation.
 The license choice of EPL maximizes OpenDaylight’s license compatibility with the large ecosystem of libraries and 3rd party components that have already been released under the EPL license.
 Where necessary the Board may approve exceptions for other licenses.